 This program is geared towards preschool age children.
-Once a month we gather together in the forest to read a great nature-themed story.
+Once a month we gather together at Bluegill to read a great nature-themed story.
 Afterward we make a fun craft that correlates with the story that we read.

 This program is designed for preschool and younger school age children.
 These classes are all about teaching young children about native flora and fauna while having fun!
 Each class will have a hands-on activity and they will take place outside (weather permitting).
 Make sure everyone is dressed accordingly for the weather and the activity.

 We partner with the South Regional Montgomery County Library to celebrate our favorite nature-themed books.
 Our goal is to inspire young nature enthusiasts and book lovers to discover the joys of learning about the natural world.